 Elizabeth M. Simpson

 The overall goal of my research is to develop gene-based therapies for diseases of the brain and eye.
-My approach is to use rAAV (recombinant adeno-associated virus) to deliver therapies to treat mouse models of human disease.
-Currently, we are mining the human genome for cell-type-specific promoters to use in viruses, and developing gene augmentation and genome editing (CRISPR/cas9) therapies focused on curing the congenital blindness aniridia.
+My immediate goal is to use recombinant adeno-associated viruses to deliver therapies for treatment of mouse models of human disease.
+Currently, we are developing cell-type-specific promoters to use in viruses, engineering better mouse models, and developing gene augmentation and genome editing (CRISPR/Cas9) therapies focused on curing the congenital blindness aniridia.

 Aniridia is a rare, congenital, panocular, eye disorder.
-Individuals with aniridia are typically born with low vision, and because there is no effective treatment, subsequently lose all vision.
-Thus, there is a therapeutic window available to prevent vision loss.
-Our short-term goal is to cure the mouse model of aniridia.
-Curing aniridia in mice will lay the conceptual and practical foundation upon which human gene therapy can be designed.
+Individuals with aniridia are typically born with low vision, and because there is no effective treatment, subsequently become blind.
+Research by our lab, and others, have shown that there is a therapeutic window available to limit vision loss.
+Our short-term goal is to cure the mouse model of aniridia to lay the conceptual and practical foundation upon which human gene therapy can be designed.

 MAJOR ACHIEVEMENTS & PUBLICATIONS